This article was updated on September 5, 2018.

 Does your HR system capture the data for payroll compliance you need?
-Payroll and HR share much of the same employee information but on average, HR only captures about 60% of the necessary data for payroll compliance.
+Payroll and HR share much of the same employee information but on average, HR only captures about 60 percent of the necessary data for payroll compliance.
 Though it's often HR's responsibility to collect, organize and upload employee data into systems, HR systems don't necessarily need to capture the employee's data that would be required for payroll systems.
 So, information is not always flowing over the payroll side seamlessly.
 Do you find your payroll staff calls with questions on employee's status, rates or benefits?

 General HR and Payroll Compliance Issues